dfulmer/spreadsheet-maker/README.md

 # Directory apps/7
 app.py - this did create a spreadsheet.
 But there was an error on opening.
 There is a blank worksheet.
 The second cell of the second row of the summary tsv isn’t in the spreadsheet.
 Otherwise the data seems to be there.

+pytest test_app.py - this runs the test, which fails.

+pytest --cov=app test_app.py - this prints out a little coverage report.
+92%

 # Deactivate the virtual environment
 ```deactivate```